associatedpress/harvester/README.md

 A transparent and flexible data-entry tool built on Google Sheets.
-Harvester uses the structure of a Google Sheets workbook to drive a data entry form that feeds data right back into the same workbook.
+Harvester uses the structure of a Google Sheets workbook to drive a data entry form that feeds data into another tab in the same workbook.
 The Harvester form pulls its schema from the workbook on page load, so it should immediately reflect changes.
 The structure of the workbook and the internal schema syntax are described in detail below.